isiak44/RasheedPBL/Project7/README.md

 ![chown-index-html](images/chown-index-html.png)

-Override the Apache default html page with our new index.html with the command below;
+Override the Apache default HTML page with our new index.html with the command below;

 `sudo cp -f ./index.html /var/www/html/index.html
 `